 - Depending on the product and thus on the hardware resp. the software installed on your device, not all the functions and parameters referred to in the text, in tables and figures are available.
 The screenshots are intended to show examples.
-A gateway for instance does not have a report interface for data push or a cellular modem. - f v The file system of the MUC.one does not contain the file system levels app/ and ext/. - 🛈 The MUC.one does not process . tar. gz files, but . tar .
+A gateway for instance does not have a report interface for data push or a cellular modem. - \odot The file system of the MUC.one does not contain the file system levels app/ and ext/. - The MUC.one does not process . tar.~qz files, but . tar . - The MUC.one does not provide access to the file system via FTP. - The MUC.one does not provide access to the command line via SSH.